FAQ - Frequently Asked Questions

 Welcome to Coast Camp!
 It is located approximately one hour's drive west of Eugene.
 Camping is not available on-site.
 Please see area accommodations for the closest camping including Honeyman Memorial State Park, Lagoon Campground, and Darlings Marina & RV Resort.
 There are hotel accommodations in and around Florence OR., 97439, and in Dune City.

 Welcome to Cascade Camp!
 Tent and car camping are available onsite at Cascade Camp.
 We are located approximately one hour's drive east of Eugene, near the community of Oakridge, OR.
 97463

 We recommend NOAA's National Weather for up-to-date localized weather.

 Oregon Camps by air: we do offer a shuttle service for both Adult & Teen Survival Training to and from the Eugene International Airport (airport code-EUG) Please reserve your flight to arrive at EUG no later than 12 noon.
 Departing flights, no earlier than 3:00 PM.

 If you plan to arrive by bus or air please e-mail us.

 What do I need to bring to camp?

-There is plenty of time to obtain any items you may not already possess and at minimal cost.
-The items listed are part of most households, toiletries, clothing, eating utensils, etc. We encourage use of your local thrift store for any items you may not possess.
+There is plenty of time to obtain any items you may not already possess at a minimal cost.
+The items listed are part of most households, toiletries, clothing, eating utensils, etc. We encourage the use of your local thrift store for any items you may not have.

 Where can I find recommended clothing and equipment?